|Coordinates:||72.52524 N 105.15061 E|

 Wood of the larch is very well adapted also to the needs of northern people.
 This fragrant and hard wood is very resistant to rotting - thus it serves well for buildings and also for the necessity of Siberian villages - wooden pathways along the streets.

 Winter lasts here for 8 - 9 months, polar night lasts from November to February. -35 - -40 °C are common in winter with wind speeds up to 50 metres per second.
 In flatter areas the snow is some 0.4 - 0.6 metres thick while in ravines it can be even 10 metres thick.
 Snow in most parts disappears in the middle of June but in late September - early October winter starts again.

 But the short summer often is generous, although rainy.
 Polar day lasts more than a month from late June to early August.
-Medium temperature in July is 12 °C, but frequently it reaches 30 °C.
+Average temperature in July is 12 °C, but frequently it reaches 30 °C.

 Only the upper 0.3 - 2 metres of the soil thaw during the summer.
 Under the forest there is some 200 metres deep layer of permafrost which is -10 - -15 °C cold (2).
 Nonetheless investigations have shown that biological productivity of the soil here is very high.